cyberbiont/vscode-open-in-typora/README.md

 # open-in-typora

+Opens Markdown files in Typora.

 ## Features

-The provided command `typora.open` opens files that use Markdown language mode in Typora editor.
+The provided command `typora.open` opens files that use Markdown language mode (.md, .mdown,.markdown) in Typora editor.

-Because if some obscure problem, opening files in Typora via Node's childProcess doesn't work (and consequently any extensions that use npm 'open' package as well).
-Hence this extension uses VSCode terminal to run Typora.
+Because of some obscure problem, opening files in Typora via Node's `childProcess` doesn't work (and consequently any extensions that use npm 'open' package as well).
+No other extension that I tried worked for me, so I wrote this.
+This extension uses VSCode terminal to run Typora.

 ## Requirements